coredump/ipcount/README.md

 ## BUGS:

+It ignores accesses from 127.0.0.1, but to add other IPs to the ignore list you must change code and recompile the binary.
+Should probably make this easier.

 I failed pretty hard on showing the map on a modal, but code still lying around there.
 I am also deeply embarassed of my javascript coding and will gladly accept push requests to fix/make it better/prettier.
 Auto refresh would be nice, for example.

 I also realize that there are many ways to do the same thing, including most of the log aggregation/analysis tools.
 BUT someone must have a use for it, so I made it.